Breakeven Analysis

 • Capitalizing on discounted prices when purchasing resources in larger quantities.

 Conversely, diseconomies of scale occur when the cost per unit rises as the firm further increases its production.
-This implies that LRAC has a positive slope.
-Consider the following graph with SATC for each level of capital input (levels 1,2,3 and 4) in the case of diseconomies of scale:
+In this case, the LRAC has a positive slope.
+Consider the following graph with SATC for each level of capital input (levels 1,2,3 and 4) and the positively sloped LRAC cost depicting diseconomies of scale:

 The following factors can result in diseconomies of scale: